Brief touch packs a punch

-Interesting round up here of the way brief touch can change how people think, feel and act.
-Makes me wonder about the effect of not touching, or more specifically of touching less – what does that communicate?
+I found an interesting round up of the way brief touch can change how people think, feel and act.
+Makes me wonder about the effect of not touching, or more specifically of touching less; what does that communicate?

-I have noticed, both in myself and in others, that we tend to withhold touch when we are upset or stressed – when, for example, we are in conflict with our spouse.
-Maybe it’s a way of showing our displeasure, maybe it’s punishment, maybe it’s just self protection.
+I have noticed, both in myself and in others, that we tend to withhold touch when we are upset or stressed.
+One such situation is when we’re in conflict with our spouse.
+Maybe it’s a way of showing our displeasure, maybe it’s punishment, maybe it’s just self-protection.
 Regardless of why we do it, the result is counter-productive to building a good strong marriage.
 Touch helps to calm us.
-Touch makes us feel trust, and trust connects us.
-When we are at odds, we need those things.
+Touch makes us feel trust and connects us.
+When we’re at odds, we need those things.

 All of this reminds me of advice I once heard for couples – when you fight (have an argument) do it holding hands.
-Not an easy task – holding hands with someone you are upset with.
+Not an easy task – holding hands with someone you’re upset with.
 Holding hands goes against our desire to assert ourselves, to protect our own interests, to get our way.
-On the other hand, is your goal if to bless your bride, and be a better husband, that all sounds good.
+However, if your goal is to bless your wife and be a better husband, that all sounds good.